THIS TOUR HAS NOW SOLD OUT.

-Join us on our inaugural 16 day, fully inclusive Reader's Tour from 9-23 March 2018
+Join us on our newest 14 day, fully inclusive Reader's Tour from 19 October - 2 November 2018

-Our Reader's Tour itinerary has been intricately designed for those who wish to see iconic sites and magnificent treasures.
-This remarkable trip includes China's most spectacular destinations, with visits to the Great Wall, Terracotta Warriors, Yangtze River and more.
-The tour will be accompanied by our panel of guest China experts from a range of backgrounds, whose unique knowledge of China's history and culture will turn your tour into an unforgettable experience.
+With its diversity of colours, culture and heritage, India is one of the world’s most inspiring destinations.
+Our itinerary is designed for travellers who wish to experience the iconic sights and magnificent treasures of India.
+This outstanding tour includes India’s most spectacular destinations, with visits to Old and New Delhi, the ‘Pink City’ of Jaipur, Lake Pichola, the legendary Taj Mahal, and more.
+The tour will be accompanied by our panel of guest India experts from a range of backgrounds, whose unique knowledge of India's history and culture will turn your tour into an unforgettable experience.
 You'll travel with the assurance that all your arrangements are taken care of, with international flights on Singapore Airlines, all accommodation, meals and all touring included.

 The fascinating contrasts of Old and New Delhi